 NOTE: These instructions only apply to Mobile Broadband ExpressCards or Mini-Cards.
-They do not apply to internal cards with wireless technology.
+They do not apply to internal cards with Bluetooth® wireless technology or WLAN Mini-Cards.

-NOTE: Before you connect to the Internet, you must activate Mobile Broadband service through your cellular service provider.
-For instructions and for additional information about using the Dell Mobile Broadband Card Utility, see the user's guide available through the Windows Help and Support Center.
+NOTE: Before you connect to the Internet, you must activate mobile broadband service through your cellular service provider.
+For instructions and for additional information about using the Dell Mobile Broadband Card Utility, see the user's quide available through the Windows Help and Support Center.
 To access the Help and Support Center, see "Windows Help and Support Center" on page 13.
 The user's guide is also available on the Dell Support website at support.dell.com and on the CD included with your Mobile Broadband card if you purchased the card separately from your computer.